 While it’s possible to write a guide of this length on Facebook Ads alone, I’ll quickly summarise some of my recommendations based on a considerable amount of Facebook Ad campaigns that I’ve worked on.

-If your product solves an issue that people search for, there’s a high likelihood that Google AdWords will be a great acquisition channel for you.
+If your product solves an issue that people search for, there’s a high likelihood that Google Ads will be a great acquisition channel for you.
 For example, if your startup helps people find the cheapest gig tickets, you may want to bid on terms like ‘cheap gig ticket’, ‘London gig tickets’, and ‘Gaslight Anthem London Roundhouse tickets’.

 Similarly to above, Google enable you to purchase banner adverts through their display network.
 You can specify which websites your banner ad appears on, or bid to appear on websites related to certain keywords.